khalilou88/airflow-tutorial/README.md

 3. Follow best practices for maintainable and reliable workflows
 4. Implement proper error handling and monitoring
 5. Use dynamic DAG generation for scalable architectures
+6. Test thoroughly using the systematic testing approach

 For production deployments, consider additional factors like security, scaling, monitoring, and backup strategies.
 The Docker Compose setup shown here is excellent for development and learning, but production environments may require Kubernetes or other orchestration platforms.